"I can't believe what my husband did.”

-Another thing to keep in mind is, as bad as some of your loved one’s new habits are, there can be, and probably will be worse ones coming.
+Another thing to keep in mind is, as bad as some of your loved one’s new habits are, there can be, and probably will be a progression of things to come.

 If they stop shadowing you, for instance, they may end up exhibiting another behavior that is far worse in your mind.

 The bottom line here is try not to be surprised by what your loved one is doing.
-You can try your hardest to help them with it, but it will most likely be useless and leave you even more frustrated.
+You can try your hardest to help them with it, but the lack of response to your efforts will most likely leave you even more frustrated.